Returning home from the Arctic

 When returning home from the Arctic, there may be some requirements that you need to be aware of.
 Please take some time to familiarise yourself with these.

-In this guide, we provide the key information you need to prepare for your journey to, and arrival in, The Northwest Passage.
+In this guide, we provide the key information you need to prepare for your journey to, and arrival in, the Northwest Passage.
 Embark on your Arctic adventure with confidence.

 A mother and cubs explore the ice